 (e) a course accredited by the School Curriculum and Standards Authority under the School Curriculum and Standards Authority Act 1997 section 9(1)(d);

-(f) an alternative curriculum framework published by ACARA on its Recognition Register;
+(f) a course or part of a course recognised by the School Curriculum and Standards Authority under the School Curriculum and Standards Authority Act 1997 section 9(1)(e);

 (g) a course registered as accredited on the State Register under the Education and Training Reform Act 2006 (Victoria) as being suitable for the purposes of a certificate in general education for adults;

-(h) the Advanced Placement Program, developed by the College Board (USA);
+[(h) deleted]

 (i) the International Baccalaureate Diploma programme offered by the International Baccalaureate educational foundation.

+[Regulation 6 amended: SL 2023/194 r.
+11.]

 7. When unpaid volunteers are teaching (s.
 3)

-For the purposes of the definition of teach paragraph (e) in section 3 of the Act, an unpaid volunteer is teaching if —
+For the purposes of paragraph (b)(iv) of the definition of teach in section 3 of the Act, the delivery and assessment referred to in paragraph (a)(i) of that definition for which the unpaid volunteer is solely or principally responsible is prescribed.

-(a) the volunteer is solely or principally responsible for the delivery of, and the assessment of student participation in, an educational programme designed to implement a curriculum referred to in regulation 6; or

-(b) the volunteer is administering an educational programme designed to implement a curriculum referred to in regulation 6 and is solely or principally responsible for its administration.
+[Regulation 7 inserted: SL 2023/194 r.
+12.]

 8. Other persons who are not teaching (s.
 3)

-For the purposes of the definition of teach paragraph (f) in section 3 of the Act, the following persons are prescribed —
+For the purposes of paragraph (b)(v) of the definition of teach in section 3 of the Act, the following persons are prescribed —

 (a) an educator, as defined in the Education and Care Services National Law (Western Australia) section 5(1), unless the educator is an early childhood teacher, as defined in the Education and Care Services National Regulations 2012 regulation 4(1);

-(b) a person who delivers and assesses, or administers, an educational programme that is not designed to implement a curriculum referred to in regulation 6;

-(c) a person who delivers and assesses, or administers, an educational programme —

-(i) if the programme is included in an approved VET course as defined in the Vocational Education and Training Act 1996 section 5(1); and

-(ii) the person is a trainer or an assessor within the meaning of those terms in the AQTF Essential Conditions and Standards for Initial Registration (2010) or the AQTF Essential Conditions and Standards for Continuing Registration (2010), part of the Australian Quality Training Framework as defined in the Skilling Australia’s Workforce Act 2005 (Commonwealth) section 3(1);

-(d) a person who delivers and assesses, or administers, an educational programme —

-(i) if the programme is included in a VET accredited course as defined in the National Vocational Education and Training Regulator Act 2011 (Commonwealth) section 3; and

-(ii) the person is a trainer or an assessor within the meaning of those terms in the Standards for NVR Registered Training Organisations (2011) made under the National Vocational Education and Training Regulator Act 2011 (Commonwealth) section 185(1).
+(b) assessors and trainers (as those terms are defined in the Standards for Registered Training Organisations (RTOs) 2015 made under the National Vocational Education and Training Regulator Act 2011 (Commonwealth) section 185) when delivering and assessing, or leading the delivery and assessment of, an educational program that is included in an approved VET course (as defined in the Vocational Education and Training Act 1996 section 5(1)).

-9. Professional learning activities

-(1) The Board is to have a written policy about professional learning activities.

-(2) The policy is to be used to determine which activities are professional learning activities.

-(3) Professional learning activities are activities that are relevant to the achievement by a person of the abilities, experience, knowledge or skills expected of registered teachers.

-(4) The Board is to make its policy about professional learning activities available for inspection on a website maintained by the Board.

-(5) The Board may amend its policy about professional learning activities from time to time in writing and is to ensure that all amendments to the policy are also available for inspection on a website maintained by the Board.
+[(c), (d) deleted]

+[Regulation 8 amended: SL 2023/194 r.
+13.]

+[9.
+Deleted: SL 2023/194 r.
+14.]

 Part 3 — Registration

 Division 1 — Registration of teachers